What is a Compromise Agreement?

 Before 29 July 2013 settlement agreements were know as compromise agreements.

 A compromise/settlement agreement is when the employer and employee mutually agree to bring the contract of employment to an end.
 Within the agreement there will normally be a provision which removes the rights of the employee to bring any form of legal action against his or her employer.
 In exchange for giving up the right to make a claim there will often be a pay out made to the employee.

-The type of payment that the employee can be expected to receive will obviously depend upon the salary that he or she is receives.
-However they will often find certain number of standard clauses these are:
+The type of payment that the employee can be expected to receive will obviously depend upon the salary that he or she receives.
+However, they will often contain a certain number of standard clauses, these are: